 ASI Professors Presented ASAS Awards

-Drs.
-Robert Goodband, Cassie Jones and KC Olson, Kansas State University Department of Animal Sciences and Industry (ASI) professors, were presented awards by the American Society of Animal Science (ASAS) on July 9 at the 2019 ASAS Annual Meeting in Austin, Texas.
+Dr. Bob Goodband and Dr. Mike Tokach, Kansas State University Department of Animal Sciences and Industry (ASI) professors, were recognized at the American Society of Animal Science (ASAS) Annual Meeting and Trade Show last week in Louisville, Kentucky.

 The Kansas State University Department of Animal Sciences and Industry serves students, livestock producers and the animal and food industries through teaching, research and education.
 The K-State ASI department prepares students for careers in the animal and food industries.
 The curriculum includes the study of nutrition, reproduction, genetics, behavior, meat science and food science with production, management, and agribusiness skills.